Welcome to Perfecting Pilates. A brief introduction of what i offer:-

 To continue seeing improvements and advancements in your Pilates practice, it is important that I vary the movements used from week to week.

-By offering dozens of different small group classes each week I am able to perfectly guide you upon the path to continually improving your Pilates practice.
+By offering dozens of different small group classes each week I am able to perfectly guide you on the path to continually improving your Pilates practice.

 What are the different levels/styles of Pilates?

-• Fundamental : Basic principles and fundamental exercises which is great for new beginners, Hip replacements etc
+• Fundamental: Basic principles and fundamental exercises which are great for new beginners, Hip replacements, etc

-• Sport Pilates : Challenging exercises that target full body through strength and flexibility.
-Great for Advanced or fitness/sport enthusiast
+• Sport Pilates: Challenging exercises that target the full body through strength and flexibility.
+Great for Advanced or fitness/sports enthusiast